AdSoNaTuRaL/adsonatural-bot/README.md

 <div align="center">
-   <h4>A Twitter bot that retweets each tweet given a search keyword/ hashtag </h4>
+   <h4>A Twitter bot that retweets each tweet given a search keyword </h4>
 </div>

 <div align="center">